Best racing games for Android

-Speed your way past the competition in these outstanding racers for Android!

-Update March 2017: These are still the best racing games to play on Android.
-Added another classic, Colin McRae Rally, to the list.

-We've rounded up the best racing games to be found in the Google Play Store.
+We've rounded up the best racing games found in the Google Play Store.
 With so many options to choose from, we've compiled a list that covers a whole slew of sub-genres — from stylized arcade racing to highly realistic racing sims — so no matter your preference, you should find an outstanding game that's right for you.
 Let's hit the road!

+Asphalt 9: Legends is the latest entry in one of the most popular racing game available in the Google Play Store.
+It skips all pretensions of realism and provides an over-the-top, high-octane game with all the fixings.
+Players can work (or pay) their way through the career mode to unlock new rides or upgrade the ones they have.
+You can race against online opponents in eight car races that are wild and fast.

+The controls default to "TouchDrive," which allows you to focus on shifting lanes to hit specific jumps or routes, drifting and using nitro while the game itself handles your acceleration and steering.
+There are other control options available including on-screen controls and tilt-steering, but honestly, you're best off playing with TouchDrive on to start until you get a handle on the game.

 Riptide GP: Renegade

 Riptide GP: Renegade is the latest and greatest in futuristic jet ski racing franchise on Android.
 Harkening back to memories of games like Jet Moto or Wave Race 64, Riptide GP: Renegade features a story-driven career mode alongside options to run a quick race or battle against online opponents.
-The graphics are top notch, with water and motion blur effects really giving the game a good sense of speed.
-It uses tilt-steering to control your hydrojet, which is less than ideal, but Bluetooth gamepads are also supported and make things smoother.
+The graphics are top notch, with water and motion blur effects, giving the game a good sense of speed.

+It uses tilt-steering to control your hydro jet, which is less than ideal, but Bluetooth gamepads are also supported and make things smoother.
 Speaking of controls, one key aspect of the game is pulling off insane stunts, which are easy to do with quick swipes.
 There's plenty to unlock and upgrade as you play through the career mode, and the AI is top notch, providing a real challenge compared to other racing games for Android.
 You'll need a pretty good phone to handle the graphics and gameplay, and also plays great on the NVIDIA Shield tablet and Android TV box.

-If you're looking for some tips before diving in, check our our Beginner's Guide for Riptide GP: Renegade.
+If you're looking for some tips before diving in, check out our Beginner's Guide for Riptide GP: Renegade.

 Download Riptide GP: Renegade ($2.99)

-Beach Buggy Blitz
+Beach Buggy Racing

-Beach Buggy Blitz is a fun, easy-going racing game where players cruise along the coast of a tropical beach, trying to hit progressive checkpoints before the timer runs out.
+Beach Buggy Racing is the sequel to Beach Buggy Blitz and is another easy-going racing game where players cruise along the coast of a tropical beach, trying to hit progressive checkpoints before the timer runs out.
 Gathering coins along the way helps fund your buggy upgrades, but make sure to avoid the various huts, animals, and fellow racers strewn about the course — impacts will slow you down.
-The graphics are colorful and smooth, including some nice water, dust, and lighting effects.
+The graphics are colorful and smooth, including some nice water, dust, and lighting effects, and there are multiple control options available including support for Bluetooth controllers.

-Hop into Beach Buggy Blitz if you're looking for something light and kid-friendly.
+Hop into Beach Buggy Racing if you're looking for something light and kid-friendly.

-Download Beach Buggy Blitz (Free)
+Download Beach Buggy Racing (Free w/Ads, IAPs)

 Horizon Chase - World Tour

 Horizon Chase is a fun retro-style racer with gameplay reminiscent of the of the classic 80s arcade racer Pole Position.
 Featuring bright and colorful retro graphics over 70 tracks spanning 32 cities, there's plenty of fun to be had here.
-You start each race from the back of a 20 car pack, and must weave your way past your opponents to take the crown.
+You start each race from the back of a 20 car pack and must weave your way past your opponents to take the crown.
 Keep winning to upgrade and unlock up 16 available cars.

 You get to play the San Francisco tracks but then must pay to unlock the full game.
 Given how beautiful and fun this game is, we bet you will.